kkharel/CouponVisualization/README.md

 Customers accepted 56.8%of coupons and rejected 43.2% of coupons that were sent to them.
 The net success rate of coupons is 13.68%.

 The net success rate (also known as relative rate) is calcuated as,

-$$
-\frac{\text{accepted_count} - \text{rejected_count}}{\text{total_count}}
-$$
+(accepted_count - rejected_count) / total_count

-Net Difference ($\text{accepted_count} - \text{rejected_count}$) measures the net difference between the number of accepted coupons and rejected coupons by users.
+Net Difference (accepted_count - rejected_count) measures the net difference between the number of accepted coupons and rejected coupons by users.
 If the result is positive, it means there are more accepted coupons than rejected coupons.
 If it's negative then there are more rejected coupons than accepted coupons.

-By dividing the net difference by $\text{total_count}$ or total number of coupons, we are normalizing the value which makes it a proportion rather than an absolute value.
+By dividing the net difference by total_count or total number of coupons, we are normalizing the value which makes it a proportion rather than an absolute value.
 This will help us compare the results across different groups where the total count may vary.

-If the relative rate is close to $1$, it tells us that almost all coupons were accepted.
-If the relative rate is close to $-1$, it tells us almost all coupons were rejected.
-If the value is around $0$ then the number of accepted coupons and rejected coupons are roughly equal.
+If the relative rate is close to 1, it tells us that almost all coupons were accepted.
+If the relative rate is close to -1, it tells us almost all coupons were rejected.
+If the value is around 0 then the number of accepted coupons and rejected coupons are roughly equal.

 The formula mentioned above provides insight into the balance between acceptance and rejection rates in relation to total count, giving a normalized measure of preference or net success rate for coupons.